microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list-operations.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List all [Teams async operations](../resources/teamsasyncoperation.md) that ran or is running on the specified [chat](../resources/chat.md).
+List all [Teams async operations](../resources/teamsasyncoperation.md) that ran or are running on the specified [chat](../resources/chat.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).